catacisneros/catacisneros/README.md

 ## Hi there 👋 I'm Cata

 ### About me
-  I'm a Computer Science student at FIU, passionate about cybersecurity, AI, and process optimization.
+  I'm a Computer Science student at FIU, passionate about cybersecurity, Quantum Computing, AI, and process optimization.
 Outside of tech, I like to travel and write poetry.

 ### I’m currently working on
   - An AI powered application to streamline job application processes.